curityio/nginx_oauth_proxy_module/development/Development.md

-# OAuth Proxy macOS Development Setup
+# OAuth Proxy Module - macOS Development Setup

 ## 1. Configure

-Run the base configure script, and accept all defaults.\
+Run the base configure script, and accept all defaults, but set `DYNAMIC_MODULE=n`.\
 This will download both NGINX and OpenSSL source code:

 ```bash